miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 ## Empowering Domain Experts with Tech Skills

 You don't have to be a dedicated developer to benefit from these technical skills.
-I advocate for a different approach:
+I advocate for a different approach that puts service and client needs first:

-1. Become an expert in your chosen field or domain - whatever truly excites you.
+1. Become an expert in your chosen field or domain - whatever truly excites you and serves your clients' needs.
-2. Develop tech skills as a complementary toolset to enhance your primary expertise.
+2. Develop tech skills as a complementary toolset to enhance your primary expertise and deliver better results.
+3. Remember that technical skills should support, not overshadow, your core mission of serving clients or pursuing your passion.

 This combination allows you to:

-- Maintain independence and agency in your work
+- Maintain independence while staying focused on client outcomes
-- Automate tasks and improve efficiency in your domain
+- Automate tasks to spend more time on high-value client work
-- Bridge the gap between your field and technology
+- Bridge the gap between your field and technology to better serve clients
-- Adapt quickly to technological changes in your industry
+- Adapt quickly to technological changes that affect your clients
-- Prototype and implement ideas without always relying on dedicated developers
+- Prototype and implement solutions that directly address client needs

-The goal is to empower professionals across various fields with the ability to leverage technology effectively, opening up unique opportunities at the intersection of domain expertise and tech skills.
+The goal is to empower professionals to leverage technology effectively while keeping client service at the forefront.
+This balance creates unique opportunities at the intersection of domain expertise, tech skills, and client success.

 ## A Versatile and Sustainable Development Toolkit